FIWARE/tutorials.Step-by-Step/docs/identity-management.md

 This introduction will only make use of one FIWARE component - the [Keyrock](http://fiware-idm.readthedocs.io/) Identity Management Generic Enabler.
-Usage of **Keyrock** alone alone is insufficient for an application to qualify as _“Powered by FIWARE”_.
+Usage of **Keyrock** alone is insufficient for an application to qualify as _“Powered by FIWARE”_.
 Additionally will be persisting user data in a **MySQL** database.